Parent

 How can I support my child whilst they undertake The Scholars Programme?

-• Ask them about the university events and what they have learnt about university
+• Ask them about their tutor, graduation trip and what they have learnt about university.

 Why work with PhD researchers?